|Select the desired Level or Schedule Type to find available classes for the course.|

 May be offered at any of the following campuses:

 Learning Outcomes: 1.
-Students demonstrate subject-matter competency, including the mastery of biological theories.
-2. Students demonstrate proficiency with professional skills needed by practicing biologists, including experimental design and execution, biological techniques, data collection and documentation, communication of results, and responsible conduct of science.
-3. Students demonstrate the ability to discuss ethical issues in the application of biological sciences, and the impact of science on society.
-4. Students demonstrate skills in critical thinking.
+Demonstrate subject-matter competency, including the mastery of biological theories.
+2. Demonstrate proficiency with professional skills needed by practicing biologists, including experimental design and execution, biological techniques, data collection and documentation, communication of results, and responsible conduct of science.
+3. Demonstrate the ability to discuss ethical issues in the application of biological sciences, and the impact of science on society.
+4. Demonstrate skills in critical thinking.
 These skills include understanding scientific methods, solving biology-related problems, interpreting and analyzing primary literature in biology, and interpreting data in a meaningful way.
-5. Students demonstrate knowledge of the path leading to specific careers in biology.
-6. Macromolecules: Students will be familiar with the biogenesis, structure, and chemistry of the basic types of macromolecules important in cells: nucleic acids, proteins, and membranes, and with the organic and inorganic molecules important in cellular metabolism.
-7. Cellular Processes: Students will understand the role of macromolecules in cellular processes such as DNA replication, RNA transcription, protein translation, and metabolism.
-8. Energy: Students will understand the principles of how energy is obtained, stored and used in biological processes.
-9. Scope: Graduates will understand the chemical and physical principles that govern biochemical and physiological processes.
-10. Scope: Graduates will understand how chemical and biochemical processes relate to biological function at the molecular, cellular, organismal, and higher levels.
-11. Students who complete the CMD DS program will have a broad understanding of the compositions and formations of cellular structures, the molecular basis underlying cellular processes, and the links between diseases and aberrant gene functions.
+5. Demonstrate knowledge of the path leading to specific careers in biology.
+6. Be familiar with the biogenesis, structure, and chemistry of the basic types of macromolecules important in cells: nucleic acids, proteins, and membranes, and with the organic and inorganic molecules important in cellular metabolism.
+7. Understand the role of macromolecules in cellular processes such as DNA replication, RNA transcription, protein translation, and metabolism.
+8. Understand the principles of how energy is obtained, stored and used in biological processes.
+9. Understand the chemical and physical principles that govern biochemical and physiological processes.
+10. Understand how chemical and biochemical processes relate to biological function at the molecular, cellular, organismal, and higher levels.
+11. Understand the compositions and formations of cellular structures, the molecular basis underlying cellular processes, and the links between diseases and aberrant gene functions.